Skip to content

 Editorial standards

-HaveTheyInvadedYet is built to answer current war and invasion questions quickly, while keeping the evidence trail visible.
+HaveTheyInvadedYet is built to answer one narrow invasion question quickly, while keeping the evidence trail visible and showing direct hostilities separately.
 The site is informational, not official guidance.

 Answer the question first